Aliases for CD320 Gene

 GeneCards Summary for CD320 Gene

 CD320 (CD320 Molecule) is a Protein Coding gene.
-Diseases associated with CD320 include Methylmalonic Aciduria, Transient, Due To Transcobalamin Receptor Defect and Methylmalonic Acidemia Due To Transcobalamin Receptor Defect.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
+Diseases associated with CD320 include Methylmalonic Aciduria, Transient, Due To Transcobalamin Receptor Defect and Anal Gland Adenocarcinoma.
+Among its related pathways are Diseases of metabolism and Metabolism of water-soluble vitamins and cofactors.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and cobalamin binding.
 An important paralog of this gene is LDLRAD2.

 Receptor for transcobalamin saturated with cobalamin (TCbl) (PubMed:18779389).
 Plays an important role in cobalamin uptake (PubMed:18779389, PubMed:20524213).
 Plasma membrane protein that is expressed on follicular dendritic cells (FDC) and mediates interaction with germinal center B cells (PubMed:10727470).
 Functions as costimulator to promote B cell responses to antigenic stimuli; promotes B cell differentiation and proliferation (PubMed:10727470, PubMed:11418631).
 Germinal center-B (GC-B) cells differentiate into memory B-cells and plasma cells (PC) through interaction with T-cells and follicular dendritic cells (FDC) (PubMed:11418631).
 CD320 augments the proliferation of PC precursors generated by IL-10 (PubMed:11418631).